 Do this instead: Start small.
 If you're a total newbie to gardening, make a list of your five favorite vegetables and herbs.
 Then take a little time to research their growing needs before you buy them.
-(Our How to Grow section and Homegrown with Bonnie Plants app are great reference tools for this.)
+(Our How to Grow section is a great reference tools for this.)
 When you're ready to plant, choose Bonnie Plants® to get your garden off to a strong, fast start.
 Not only are our young plants vigorous and already well on their way to maturity, but you'll have our company's more than 100 years' of growing experience behind you.
 Add a few more plants and a bit more growing space each year and before you know it, you'll have plenty of homegrown produce to share!

 3. Planting too soon (or too late)

 One of the biggest mistakes new gardeners make can be chalked up to cabin fever.
 On the first warm day after being cooped up inside all winter, you head straight outside and plant a row of tomatoes...and then nighttime temperatures plummet back below freezing and you lose them all.
 On the other hand, you don't want to wait too long to plant, either.
 Planting when it's already hot can stress plants and require a lot more effort from you to get them to harvest.